MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/use-dmarc-to-validate-email.md

 - For mail sent from third parties on my behalf, will the 5321.MailFrom and 5322.From domains match?

-### Step 2: Set up SPF for your domain in Office 365
+### Step 2: Set up SPF for your domain
 <a name="ConfigSPF"> </a>

-Now that you have a list of all your valid senders you can follow the steps to [Set up SPF in Office 365 to help prevent spoofing](set-up-spf-in-office-365-to-help-prevent-spoofing.md).
+Now that you have a list of all your valid senders you can follow the steps to [Set up SPF to help prevent spoofing](set-up-spf-in-office-365-to-help-prevent-spoofing.md).

 For example, assuming contoso.com sends mail from Exchange Online, an on-premises Exchange server whose IP address is 192.168.0.1, and a web application whose IP address is 192.168.100.100, the SPF TXT record would look like this: